Psychology & Sustainability

 Sustainability science is an interdisciplinary field of research.
 Most disciplines in this field of research approach the topic of sustainability from a natural, social, or cultural science perspective with a focus on social-ecological systems.

 Psychology, as the scientific discipline of human perception and behaviour investigates psychological processes at the level of individuals who are part of these social-ecological systems.
-Thus, sustainability psychology is concerned with cognitive (e.g., problem-solving), motivational (e.g., self-regulation), and emotional (e.g., fear) processes, the interplay between these processes, and how these psychological processes translate into behavioural drivers or barriers towards sustainable development.
+Thus, psychology in the context of sustainability is concerned with cognitive (e.g., problem-solving), motivational (e.g., self-regulation), and emotional (e.g., fear) processes, the interplay between these processes, and how these psychological processes translate into behavioural drivers or barriers towards sustainable development.

 The programme follows four guiding principles to establish an interdisciplinary exchange between psychology and sustainability science: The programme adopts a multi-level perspective, uses an interdisciplinary approach, focuses on problems and solutions, and adds a bottom-up (individual-to-system) approach to the well-established top-down (system-to-individual) perspective commonly pursued in the field of sustainability science.

-By establishing this integrative approach to Sustainability Psychology, Leuphana University offers a unique Master’s programme in Europe and beyond, with the option of a double degree with the University of Groningen
+By establishing this integrative approach to psychology in the context of sustainability, Leuphana University offers a unique Master’s programme in Europe and beyond, with the option of a double degree with the University of Groningen

 Students are invited to explore psychological drivers and barriers to sustainable development at different levels, such as intrapersonal (e.g. self-regulation), interpersonal (e.g. persuasion), intragroup (e.g. intragroup decision-making) or intergroup (e.g. intergroup negotiations).
 Both sustainability science and psychology are represented on the teaching staff and collaborate closely in inter- and transdisciplinary research projects.

 The Master’s programme has a strong empirical research focus and thus provides students with practical knowledge on how to address the challenges of sustainable development from a psychological perspective within the broader framework of transdisciplinary research projects.
-To this end, students will acquire not only knowledge of sustainability psychology, but also methodological skills in planning, conducting, analysing and interpreting empirical research on one of the most pressing challenges of our time.
+To this end, students will acquire not only knowledge of psychology in the context of sustainability, but also methodological skills in planning, conducting, analysing and interpreting empirical research on one of the most pressing challenges of our time.

 Here you can find further information on the course content of the Master's programme Psychology & Sustainability.